nathakritbc/nestjs-hexagonal-architecture-typeorm/docs/ai-specs/ai-module-template-spec.md

 └── {MODULE_NAME}.module.ts
 ```

+### Note
-### Note Generate {ENTITY_NAME}.domain.spec.ts only if the domain contains methods If the domain has no methods, do not create this file
+- Generate `{ENTITY_NAME}.domain.spec.ts` only if the domain contains methods.
+If the domain has no methods, do not create this file.

+## TDD-First Workflow
+- Write UseCase tests first following `docs/ai-specs/unit-test-spec.md`.
+- Keep repository dependencies mocked; do not touch adapters yet.
+- Make the failing tests pass with minimal UseCase code, then refactor.
+- Add Domain tests only when adding domain methods with business logic.
+- Commands:
+  - `pnpm test:watch` to run continuously
+  - `pnpm test {file}` to run a specific spec
+  - `pnpm test:cov` to verify coverage

+## Coding Rules
+- Object construction: Use `builder-pattern` instead of object literals for creating and returning objects.
+  - Example (assignment):
+    `const todo = Builder<ITodo>().id(1).title('todo1').build();`
+  - Example (return):
+    `return Builder<ITodo>().id(1).title('todo1').build();`
+- No spread operator `...` (objects or arrays).
+Prefer explicit fields or Builder chaining.
+- No `any` type.
+Use exact interfaces, generics, or `unknown` with narrowing.

 ## Implementation Steps

+### Step 0: Write Tests First (UseCases)

+Create failing tests for the planned UseCases using the templates in `docs/ai-specs/unit-test-spec.md`.
+Focus on happy paths and error scenarios (e.g., not found, validation errors).
+Only add Domain tests if you introduce domain methods.

 ### Step 1: Domain Layer (Core Business Logic)